henophilia/henophilia.org/content/index.md

 - [Middle Way](https://en.wikipedia.org/wiki/Middle_Way) in Buddhism
 - [zhuangzi](https://en.wikipedia.org/wiki/Zhuangzi_(book)) in Taoism
 ## Death
-"Death" shall refer to a state where you permanently cease to experience your Now in the way similar to how you experience it while reading this text.
-Death can never be part of the Now.
+"Death" shall refer to a state where you permanently cease to experience your Now.
 At least so far you won't remember having ever been actually dead for good, because when you are reading this, you are alive.
 For you in your current form, it's not possible to have anything more than **near**-death experiences.
 When you are thinking about your own death, it's always a **future** scenario.
 You will also never truly know whether you are immortal.

 At the same time, life itself can be seen as **the** ultimate temporary peak experience.
 No matter how long you will live, the **incompleteness** of flourishing will always motivate you to create new synergies in the world, as long as you continue to adopt flourishing as your primordial striving.
 By definition, the fact that life is **finite** is the greatest force for creation in life overall.